Simulations of multi-field ultralight axion-like dark matter: Introduction

 Recent work has argued that a lack of observed gravitational heating in ultra-faint dwarf galaxies constrains the dark matter particle mass to $m > 3 \times 10^{-19} \;\mathrm{eV}$~\cite{Dalal:2022rmp}.
 This constraint relies on an assumption that Segue 1 and Segue 2 are representative of other galaxies, and that a single FDM species comprises a majority of the dark matter.
 The inclusion of multiple species of ultralight particle significantly reduces the expected gravitational heating~\cite{Gosenca:2023yjc}.

 Ultralight axions (ULAs) are an extension of FDM models that include interactions.
-Some have considered the effects of self interactions on such ultralight scalar models~\cite{Glennon:2020dxs, Chavanis:2016dab, Glennon:2022huu, Fan:2016rda}.
+Some have considered the effects of self interactions on such ultralight scalar models~\cite{Glennon:2020dxs, Chavanis:2016dab, Glennon:2022huu, Fan:2016rda, Unal:2020jiy, Chakrabarti:2022owq}.
 Although constraints in the single-field scenario predict the self-interaction strength be very small, it should not be ignored since the phase-space density of axions in these systems is extremely large~\cite{Desjacques2017, Glennon:2022huu}.

 Another common assumption is that a particular dark matter model accounts for all --- or at least a significant fraction --- of the dark matter in the universe.
 Thus far, most work on ALPs not only assumes that the ALP comprises a significant portion of the dark matter, the ALP itself is comprised of a single species.
-However, there are generic predictions from string theory that is an ``axiverse'' of ALPs~\cite{Arvanitaki:2009fg}.
+However, the assumption of a single field should be considered a toy model.
+The generic prediction from string theory is of an ``axiverse'' of ALPs~\cite{Arvanitaki:2009fg}.
 In such a scenario, there would be a multiple ALPs with a hierarchy of masses; we use the term \emph{species} or \emph{field} to refer to these different ALPs.

 Recent work has begun to explore this part of theory space.
 In~\cite{Luu:2018afg}, the authors examine stable time-independent solitonic solutions of multi-field models and argue that the existence of axion fields with multiple masses is a plausible explanation for observed dark matter substructure.
 The properties of such nested solitons have been further studied in~\cite{Eby:2020eas}, with the addition of self-interactions.
 In~\cite{Guo:2020tla}, the authors studied closely related multi-field boson stars, solving numerically for equilibrium solutions.
 In the recent paper~\cite{Gosenca:2023yjc}, the authors simulate multi-field ULDM halos and find that introducing more particle species smooths out outer halo profile.